gilacost/gilacost/ventures/STRAVA_SUMMARY.md

 ### Automating the summary with GHA.

-If you know me, you will already be aware that if something can be automated I will do so :robot: .
+If you know me, you will already be aware that if something can be automated, I will do so :robot: .

 In this case I wanted to: